tachyons/tachyons.github.io/_posts/2017-02-16-lets-learn-rack-by-implementing-it-from-scratch.markdown

 ## Implementing middleware

-As discussed earlier one of the widely used feature in rack is middleware .
+As discussed earlier one of the widely used feature in the rack is middleware.
 Let's see how it works

-A middle ware will take the output(triplet) of rack app and modify it and give to next middleware or the app
+A middleware will take the output(triplet) of rack app and modify it and give to next middleware or the app

-We can make some tweaks in ```Srackup::Builder``` to accomodate this
+We can make some tweaks in ```Srackup::Builder``` to accommodate this

 ```ruby
 ...